-It's often thought that with SEO, is best to focus on or perhaps PPC is best to focus on.
-You'll want to check out this article about how to get the most out of your PPC efforts.
+It's often thought that SEO is best to focus on, or perhaps PPC is best to focus on.
+You'll want to check out the article below about how to get the most out of your PPC efforts.

 SEO plays a vital part as to why people aren’t finding your dental website in search engine results.

 If you’re focusing on a small group of generic keywords that every other dentist in your area is using, you’re probably not being found by many people who are searching.

 Consistency is important when it comes to SEO.
 Develop a content marketing plan around your targeted keywords and build your social profiles to improve your SEO.
 Then stick with it.